 \subsubsection{Classification problems}

-Losses (left) and misclassification rates (right) computed on the test dataset are depicted in Figure~\ref{fig:classificaiton_loss} for exponential (top) and hinge (bottom) losses.
-Figure~\ref{fig:classification_T} shows that the selected number of weak learners for both losses.
+Losses and misclassification rates computed on the test datasets are depicted respectively in Figure~\ref{fig:classification_loss} and in Figure~\ref{fig:classification_error} for the exponential (top) and the hinge (bottom) losses.
+Besides \emph{\(\Delta\) Test loss/error}, referring to the increment of the loss or misclassification rate from that of gradient boosting, \emph{Hinge-Exponential} in Figure~\ref{fig:classification_error} represents the increment of the misclassification rate of hinge loss-based boosting from that obtained with the exponential loss.

-One can observe that for the exponential loss, \replace{which is a differentiable function, all methods achieve comparable errors and accuracies, up to a slight waste for accelerated variants.
-This may be explained by the limited values offered to the learning rate in our experimental setting.} {gradient and proximal boosting achieve comparable errors and misclassification rates but outperform random forests and extreme gradient boosting.
-In comparison, \citeauthor{grubb_generalized_2011}'s method performs sometimes slightly better than proximal boosting, but the size of its final model (as well as that of gradient boosting, extreme gradient boosting and random forests) is always bigger than than of proximal boosting.}

-For the non-differentiable hinge loss, proximal boosting, \replace{}{accompanied by \citeauthor{grubb_generalized_2011}'s method,} clearly outperform gradient-based techniques, concerning both the loss value and the misclassification rate.
-This is in agreement with what was expected. \replace{}{In addition, as already observed in the synthetic numerical experiment, this is a situation where Nesterov's acceleration improves the performance of gradient and proximal boosting models, accelerated proximal boosting being the more accurate. }

-\replace{In addition, Figure~\ref{fig:classification_T} shows that the selected number of weak learners are generally greater for proximal boosting (but decreases dramatically when Nesterov's acceleration is activated).
-This unfavorable comparison for proximal boosting can be explained by the selected values of shrinkage coefficient $\nu$, which are different for all methods.}{}
+Regarding both indicators (loss in Figure~\ref{fig:classification_loss} and error in Figure~\ref{fig:classification_error}), four methods share the winners' podium: proximal boosting (blue), residual proximal boosting (orange), residual gradient boosting (red) and XGBoost (pink).
+For the hinge loss, proximal or residual proximal boosting are always better than gradient and residual gradient boosting.
+Moreover, accelerated proximal boosting (purple) always gives better loss and accuracy than gradient and accelerated gradient boosting (brown).
+Both observations confirm the interest of proximal-based boosting for non-differentiable losses.

+It is remarkable that XGBoost performs quite well with the hinge loss, while it was not originally designed for non-differentiable losses.
+Nevertheless, the bottom panel of Figure~\ref{fig:classification_error} shows that, overall using a hinge loss instead of an exponential loss is rarely a big advantage, except to obtain sporadically a marginal gain in accuracy.